syncfusion-content/uwp-docs/uwp/TreeGrid/Selection.md

 ### Automatic scrolling on drag selection

-SfTreeGrid allows scrolling rows and columns automatically when you try to perform the drag selection like in Excel.
+TreeGrid allows scrolling rows and columns automatically when you try to perform the drag selection like in Excel.
 You can enable or disable auto scrolling by setting the [AutoScroller.AutoScrolling](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_AutoScroller) property.

 {% tabs %}
 {% highlight c# %}